couchbaselabs/observability/README.md

 3. Clone the couchbaselabs/observability repo: `git clone git@github.com:couchbaselabs/observability.git`
 4. Part of CMOS is the proprietary Couchbase Cluster Monitor, in [this private repository](https://github.com/couchbaselabs/cbmultimanager).
 If you want to build CMOS to use it, [set up your local SSH agent](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#adding-your-ssh-key-to-the-ssh-agent).
 5. Build the container: `make container` if you want to include the Cluster Monitor or `make container-oss` otherwise
-6. Run the microlith: `docker run --rm -d -p 8080:8080 --name cmos couchbase/observability-stack:v1` (if your Couchbase Server is running in Docker, you may need to set [extra options](https://docs.docker.com/network/) to permit them to communicate.)
+6. Run the container: `docker run --rm -d -p 8080:8080 --name cmos couchbase/observability-stack:v1` (if your Couchbase Server is running in Docker, you may need to set [extra options](https://docs.docker.com/network/) to permit them to communicate.)
 7. Browse to http://localhost:8080
 8. Click "Prometheus Add Endpoint" and follow the instructions